 The average property rents in Southampton by number of bedrooms is as follows:

 Southampton is divided into different quarters with many attractions in each area appealing to various crowds.
 The safest neighbourhoods, judged on security and economic status are Highfield, Bassett, The Polygon, Eastleigh, Hedge End, Portswood and Bitterne.
+Rownhams, Bassett and Nursling are considered good places to live also but due to their proximity to the M27 they are quick noisy neighbourhoods are less favourable.
 The worst neighbourhoods to live in are Milbrook, Flowers Estate, Shirley, Bargate, Northam and St. Marys.
-Listed below are some more of the best neighbourhoods in Southampton to live in:
+Listed below are some more of the best neighbourhoods in Southampton to live in.

 Located in the North-East of Southampton, West End is home to the Hampshire County Cricket Club and their stadium, the Ageas Bowl.
 Nearby is the Itchen Valley Country Park where there is a play area, play trail, off-road cycling track and a visitors’ centre.
 The annual West End Carnival takes place every June, celebrating the parish’s active local history.